-EUROMOD developers responsible for Finland: Andrea Papini (JRC)

-National team for Finland: Tapio Räsänen, Miska Simanainen
+EUROMOD developer responsible for Finland: Andrea Papini National team for Finland: Tapio Räsänen, Miska Simanainen

-The results presented in this report are derived using EUROMOD version I3.0.
-EUROMOD is continually being improved and the results presented here may not match those that would be obtained with later versions of EUROMOD.
-For more information, see:
+The results presented in this report are derived using EUROMOD version I5.0+.
+EUROMOD is continually being improved and the results presented here may not match those that would be obtained with earlier or later versions of EUROMOD.

-https://www.euromod.ac.uk
+For more information see https://euromod-web.jrc.ec.europa.eu/

-This document is supported by the European Union Programme for Employment and Social Innovation "Easi" (2014-2020).
-For further information please consult http://ec.europa.eu/social/easi.
-The information contained within this document does not necessarily reflect the position or opinion of the European Commission.
+The information contained in this document does not reflect the position or opinion of the European Commission.